CHIACHISMILE/Matlab-MSD-analysis/README.md

 Input data are .tif seperated image sequances(please put your own data in the file /data)

-In this project i provide 6 pairs of images
+In this project I provided 6 pairs of images

 images without _down are particles that stays at the middle of the fluid